PhD In Health Services Research

 The Annual Health Economics Conference in 2018 undertaken with the support of the School of Public Health, the Bush School of Government and Public Service, and the Department of Economics.

-In addition, each student will, with the assistance of his or her advisor, choose an area of substantive specialization for nine credit hours of work.
+In addition, each student will, with the assistance of his or her adviser, choose an area of substantive specialization for nine credit hours of work.
 This combination of a general core, a cognate conceptual area, and an area of substantive specialization will provide graduates with both the depth and breadth of knowledge in health services research that should make them very competitive in both the academic and research community job markets.
-For more information please review the Ph.D.
-Student Handbook.
+For more information review the PhD Student Handbook.